ZAZ: PJSC "ZAZ"

 In 2003, the plant changed its form of ownership and became a Closed Joint-Stock Company with Foreign Investment "Zaporizhzhya Automobile Plant".

-Also in 2003, a general distribution agreement was concluded between UkrAvto Corporation (represented by one of its divisions - UkrAvtoZAZ-Service), Zaporizhia Automobile Plant and the German company Adam Opel GmbH (European representative office of GMC).
+Also in 2003, a general distribution agreement was concluded between UkrAvto Corporation (represented by one of its divisions - UkrAvtoZAZ-Service), Zaporizhzhia Automobile Plant and the German company Adam Opel GmbH (European representative office of GMC).
 Opel acted as a production partner of ZAZ and UkrAvto, providing investments for the development of large- and small-scale production of cars of its model range.

 In the same year, the Swiss financial and investment company Hirsch & Cie acquired a 50% stake in ZAZ owned by Daewoo Motors.

 In 2004, serial production of the Opel Astra Classic began.

-In 2005, full-scale production of the Daewoo Lanos began at the Zaporizhia Automobile Plant.
+In 2005, full-scale production of the Daewoo Lanos began at the Zaporizhzhia Automobile Plant.

 UkrAvto Corporation became the main shareholder of the flagship of the Polish automotive industry - the FSO plant.
-The Chevrolet Lanos car, manufactured by the Zaporizhia Automobile Plant, was exported to Russia.
+The Chevrolet Lanos car, manufactured by the Zaporizhzhia Automobile Plant, was exported to Russia.

 In 2005, ZAZ designers developed the ZAZ Lanos Pick-up.

 In 2005, the plant produced 148,163 cars, in 2006 - 193,113.

 In 2006, the production of I-VAN buses was started on the basis of the platform of the well-known Indian company TATA.

 In 2010, the production of ZAZ A10 buses with a load-bearing body and units of leading European companies began.

-September 10, 2010 - ZAZ Lanos Electro van and ZAZ-A10C31 and ZAZ-A10L50 buses were presented at the 2010 Auto Show in Kyiv.
+10 September 2010 - ZAZ Lanos Electro van and ZAZ-A10C31 and ZAZ-A10L50 buses were presented at the 2010 Auto Show in Kyiv.

 In 2011, production of a new model - ZAZ Forza - began.

 In 2011, PJSC "ZAZ" produced 60,862 cars, which is 33.9% more than in 2010 (45,465), with more than 50% of the cars produced for export.